 Investigation of how ethics, morals, and values influence the interpretation of laws and adherence to rules governing sport competition by athletes, coaches, and administrators.
-Prerequisites: PES 318, 360 and 380 all with a C or better; PES 393 with a B- or better; minimum of 86 credits (senior status); or graduate status.
+Prerequisites: PES 318 with a C or better; PES 360 or 380 with a C or better; PES 293 with a B- or better; minimum of 86 credits; or graduate status.

 Required Courses II